xemasiv/fugitive/README.md

 These are client instances of other end users..

-1. Which have existing
+1. Which have existing WebRTC connections with you

 #### Tier-2 Peers

 These are client instances of other end users..

 1. Which are not connected to you
-2. But connected to your Tier-1 Peers
+2. But has existing WebRTC connections with your Tier-1 Peers

 ---